The Link Between Trade Policy and Your Insurance Premium

 - Compound pressure from climate risk (states already seeing rate increases from weather events)

-States like Florida are a perfect storm of compounding costs.
-Already the most expensive home insurance market in the country at roughly $8,292–$8,500 per year, Florida homeowners face tariff-driven rebuild cost inflation layered on top of hurricane risk, litigation costs, and reinsurance pressures.
+States like Florida face a perfect storm of compounding costs.
+Already the most expensive home insurance market in the country at roughly $9,449 per year on average, Florida homeowners face tariff-driven rebuild cost inflation layered on top of hurricane risk, litigation costs, and reinsurance pressures.
 Our home insurance affordability crisis guide goes deeper on the hardest-hit states.

-By contrast, analysts estimate that a state like Vermont would see tariffs add only around $37 per year to an average premium — compared to Florida's projected $464 per year in tariff-related increases alone.
+By contrast, Insurify's tariff analysis estimated Vermont sees tariffs add only about $37 per year to an average premium, compared to Florida's projected roughly $464 per year in tariff-related increases alone.

 What Homeowners Should Do Right Now